Cyberistic/Kuwait-University-Computer-Engineering-Masters-Prep-2025/1 - Data Structures and Algorithms/20 - Trees and graphs.md

 Finds the shortest path between nodes in a weighted graph.

-Since i'm not sure if it's required
+Since i'm not sure if it's required, I've created a separate note for it with its code implementation:
 [[Dijkstra's Algorithm]]

+> [!Important] Fun fact..
+> Dijkstra's algorithm is very important in networks..
+Think of nodes as "machines", the ID as their "IP", and weighted edges as "connection strength".

 ### 2. BFS (for unweighted graphs)